Links on Android Authority may earn us a commission. Learn more.

 We’re working from the outside in to compare the Apple AirPods 2019 vs the Samsung Galaxy Buds: hardware first.
 These products sport starkly different designs from one another.
-The Samsung Galaxy Buds have a more whimsical appearance, while the new AirPods rock the same minimalist design as their predecessor.
+The Samsung Galaxy Buds have a more whimsical appearance, while the AirPods rock the same minimalist design as their predecessor.

 Both sets of earpieces house touch controls which may be remapped and customized.
-Apple’s new AirPods use automatic ear detection, which can be toggled off.
+Apple’s AirPods use automatic ear detection, which can be toggled off.
 The Galaxy Buds include this feature and require users to tap either earbud to resume playback.
 Additionally, the AirPods grant you the liberty to choose whether sound is recorded through the left or right microphone.

 Samsung's wireless charging is included, while AirPods users need to pay an extra $40 for the wireless charging case bundle.

-Although both charging cases support wireless charging, Apple pulls a typical Apple move and requires an additional $40 for those who want the new AirPods with the compatible wireless charging case.
+Although both charging cases support wireless charging, Apple pulls a typical Apple move and requires an additional $40 for those who want the AirPods with the compatible wireless charging case.
 Samsung’s wireless charging, on the other hand, is included.
 Plus, the case can be charged atop any of the Samsung Galaxy S10 phones, thanks to the the phones’ reverse wireless charging functionality.

 We tip our hats to Samsung on this one as the Buds offer better value and don’t hike the price for wireless charging.